Share this article with your friends

 Click on the links below to share this article on social media.

 The BTF convenes once a month, usually on the fourth Thursday during term time, and admission is free.
 Anyone who identifies as Black and Asian is welcome to attend.
 Refreshments are available before and during the gathering, and there is always a good turnout.
 It is therefore best to register attendance in advance.
 To register for the next gathering (see dates below), please click here or email firstname.lastname@example.org.

-For more information about the forum, or for anyone who would like to send a proposal for a presentation, email Dr Dulcie McKenzie.
+For more information about the BTF or If you would like to send a proposal for a presentation, please email Dr Dulcie Dixon McKenzie.